kreeedit/ANNIE/README.md

 - If a relation can't be created, ensure you've selected exactly two entities
 - Check that entity tags and relation types are defined before annotating

+## Version history
+- 0.55: Adding session save and load to ensure continous work on large datasets

 ## License